 Mr. Dennehy has authored the Wages and Hours chapter of Wisconsin Employment Law and the Wisconsin Wages & Hours Handbook (1st, 2nd, and 3rd Editions), both published by the State Bar of Wisconsin.
 He was the first Legal Liaison to the Board of Directors of WSHHRA (2008-2010).
 Mr. Dennehy’s professional memberships include the American Bar Association and the State Bar of Wisconsin.
 He also is a member of the American Health Lawyers Association and the Milwaukee Bar Association.
 He is a member of Phi Beta Kappa and Alpha Sigma Nu.

-Mary K. Bruno is the Human Resources Manager for the Lubar School of Business at the University of Wisconsin-Milwaukee.
-She is a graduate of UW-Whitewater.
-After working as a HR Manager in healthcare and manufacturing, she joined UWM in 2011.
-Ms. Bruno administrates all personnel actions in the Lubar School of Business including the coordination of recruitment and selection processes, employment relations, benefits, classification and compensation processes, and the interpretation and implementation of various federal, state, and campus regulations and guidelines.
+Mary K. Bruno is the UW Human Resources Manager for the Lubar School of Business at the University of Wisconsin-Milwaukee.
+A graduate of UW-Whitewater, her background includes HR management in healthcare and manufacturing.
+Ms. Bruno joined UWM in 2011 and administrates all personnel actions in the Lubar School of Business including the coordination of recruitment and selection processes, employment relations, benefits, classification and compensation processes, and the interpretation and implementation of various federal, state and campus regulations and guidelines.
 She also serves as a liaison with the Provost’s Office, the Department of Human Resources, Payroll, and Accounting on personnel matters relating to the Lubar School of Business.
 In 2013, Ms. Bruno was awarded the Lubar School Business Advisory Council Outstanding Performance Award and in 2015 she was awarded the UWM Outstanding Service Award for her service and professional commitment to higher education.